Mark Lehner: Education and career

 Lehner first went to Egypt as a student in the 1970s.
 Intrigued by the mysteries of the "Sleeping Prophet", Edgar Cayce, Lehner "found that [my] initial notions about the ancient civilization along the Nile could not stand up to the bedrock reality of the Giza Plateau".
 He turned to the scientific method of discovery in order to understand the culture better, returning some years later to complete a doctoral degree at Yale University.
 Lehner's 1991 dissertation was titled Archaeology of an image: The Great Sphinx of Giza.

 Lehner's team has more recently included parts of Menkaure's valley temple and the town attached to the monument of Queen Khentkawes in their excavations.
 AERA's 2009 field season was recorded in a blog.
 AERA has conducted a number of archaeological field schools for Egyptian antiquities inspectors under the auspices of Egypt's Supreme Council of Antiquities.
 The AERA team has run basic and advanced courses at Giza, as well as courses in salvage archaeology along the Avenue of Sphinxes north of Luxor Temple in the city of Luxor.

-Among his other work in Egypt, Lehner has produced the only known scale maps of the Giza Sphinx.
+Among his other work in Egypt, Lehner has produced the only known scale maps of the Great Sphinx.

 Lehner's book, "The Complete Pyramids" (1997), is an exhaustive catalogue of Egypt's many pyramid sites.
 He has appeared in many television programs about Ancient Egypt.
 He is a visiting assistant professor of Egyptian archaeology at the Oriental Institute of the University of Chicago.